 Recommended Study Pattern

-Students complete ten core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of option topics available.
+Students complete six core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of option topics available.
 These topics aim to provide students a comprehensive understanding of public administration, policy and management, and the development of qualitative and quantitative skills in policy analysis, planning, implementation and evaluation.
 For candidates wishing to build careers in the public sector, this course provides a thorough grounding in public administration and policy.

-As a guide, full-time students generally undertake two topics per study period and part-time students undertake one topic per study period.
+As a guide, full-time students generally undertake two subjects per study period and part-time students undertake one subject per study period.

-To complete the requirements of the Master of Public Policy and Management, students must successfully complete ten core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of option topics available.
+To complete the requirements of the Master of Public Policy and Management, students must successfully complete six core (compulsory) topics, two core (compulsory) research topics and seven option topics chosen from a range of option topics available.